-- use a sunscreen factor 15 or higher
+- use a protective sunscreen factor 15 or higher

 Blood-borne Virus Transmission Associated with Shaving

-Non-sterile blades can transmit blood-borne infections, such as hepatitis B, hepatitis C, and HIV.
-You are therefore advised to:
+Unclean razor blades can transmit blood-borne infections, such as hepatitis B and HIV.
+To lower your risk, you should:

-- use a licensed barber at officially designated centres-avoid street barbers
+- use a licensed barber at officially designated centres and avoid street barbers

 - ask the barber to wash their hands before shaving you

-- use razor or ask them to use your personal razor-avoid all other kinds of razors, including the ones which have their blades changed after every shave
+- avoid all other kinds of razors, including the ones which have their blades changed after every shave

 Accidents and Injuries

-- Minor injuries to the feet are common, ensure you have good quality protective footwear.
+- Minor injuries to the feet are common.
+You should try to wear comfortable, good quality protective footwear.

 - If you have diabetes or any condition causing poor circulation to your lower limbs, you must pay particular care and attention to the health of your feet.